mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 #### WebSockets, using a .NET service library

-When you need a long-running server-side process to interact in real-time with the CSS in a .NET app, use these endpoints.
+When you need a long-running server-side process to interact in real-time with the STT in a .NET app, use these endpoints.
 You'll also need to use the .NET SDK built for this purpose.

 #### WebSockets with support for the Speech Protocol/JavaScript WebSocket API

-The last option is to interact with the CSS using a specific protocol called the Speech Protocol.
+The last option is to interact with the STT using a specific protocol called the Speech Protocol.
 This also has it's own SDK and API you need to adhere to when using these endpoints.

 > **The Speech Protocol**
 >
-> I consider the first three options a legacy way of interacting with the CSS.
-The 4th option (Speech Protocol) is the new and recommended way of interfacing with the CSS.
+> I consider the first three options a legacy way of interacting with the STT.
+The 4th option (Speech Protocol) is the new and recommended way of interfacing with the STT.
 Eventually the first 3 options will be deprecated and the Speech Protocol will be *the* way to interact.
 >
 > Right now, support for the new Speech Protocol is limited to a JavaScript SDK, but if you need a C# version, you can roll your own.
 To learn more about the protocol, check out the official [protocol documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol).